DarrinM37/surfs_up/README.md

 <img width="205" alt="December Temperatures" src="https://user-images.githubusercontent.com/105955544/185818157-0ae4b7fd-1a5a-4182-a183-4656cc1975ee.png">

-Here are the takeaways between the two months-
+Here are the takeaways using the above pictures as for the examples between the two months-

 -Minimum temperature in June is 64 degrees and 56 degrees in December which shows the greatest variance, and reflects a much lower temperature level in December.
 However, with standard deviations of 3.25 in June and 3.74 December we would expect a little more variation in the december numbers.